-We consider homework to be anything that children do outside the normal school day, which contributes to their learning in response to guidance from the school.
+We consider homework to be anything that children do outside the normal school day, which contributes to their learning in response to guidance from the school, by building on the work done in class.
 Homework encompasses a whole variety of activities instigated by teachers and parents to support children's learning.